 Further, let $\{-\lambda_j^2\}_{j=1}^N$ and $\{\psi_j\}_{j=1}^N$ be the eigenvalues and corresponding eigenfunctions of $L_h$, and $0<\lambda_1<\lambda_2<\dots<\lambda_N$.
-Assume that $\omega$ is not a resonance and denote the relative distance to the closest resonance $\delta_h=\min_j|\lambda_j-\omega|/\omega>0$.
+Assume that $\omega$ is not a resonance and denote the relative distance to the closest resonance

-Then, for the energy conserving method, \eqref{eq:yee_2d_tm_E} - \eqref{eq:yee_2d_tm_H}, with the filter \eqref{eq:filterYEE}, the Yee-EM-WaveHoltz iteration $\nu^{(k+1)}=\Pi_h\nu^{(k)}$ with $\nu^{(0)}=0$ converges to $\nu^{\infty}$ as long as
+Then, for the energy conserving method \eqref{eq:yee_2d_tm}, with the filter \eqref{eq:filterYEE}, the Yee-EM-WaveHoltz iteration $\nu^{(k+1)}=\Pi_h\nu^{(k)}$ with $\nu^{(0)}=0$ converges to $\nu^{\infty}$ as long as

 Moreover, the convergence rate is at least $\rho_h=\max(1-0.3\delta_h^2,0.6)$. \end{thm} The proof of this Theorem is presented in Appendix \ref{sec:analysis_discrete}.

-We note that the first constraint on the timestep is essentially the standard CFL condition for an explicit method while the second condition could be very strict.
-In actual computations we never observe that violation of the second condition leads to problems and conjecture that it is likely a mathematical artifact rather than a practical limitation.
+We note that the first constraint on the timestep is essentially the standard CFL condition for an explicit method while the second condition could be very strict. \pzc{In fact, for all our numerical experiments, we only choose the $\Dt$ based on the CFL condition, and the violation of the second condition does not lead to problems.
+Hence, we conjecture that the second condition is not a practical limitation.}

 Now, if we replace $\cos(\omega t^n)$ with $\cos(\bar{\omega}t^n)$ in \eqref{eq:modified_sin} with

 and modify the trapezoidal weights in the filter as

 Then Theorem \ref{thm:2d_tm} holds but the convergence is to $\nu^{\infty}$ being the solution to the standard discretized frequency-domain problem